avagonick/avagonick/README.md

 ## Hi  👋 I'm Ava Gonick!
-### 🎓 Senior at the University of California, Los Angeles stuyding Computational Biology and Data Science
+### 🎓 Fourth year at the University of California, Los Angeles stuyding Computational Biology and Data Science
 ### 💻 Aspring Computer Scientist with experience in Machine Learning and Software Development

 I love tackling real world problems with software to improve lives!
 With skills in Python, C++, Machine Learning, Data Management, and Web Development I love using my technical expertise to help people in meaningful ways.
 I also value continuous learning and believe that by constantly expanding my skill set, I can create innovative solutions that make a positive impact.